Starydark/PaxosStore-tla/README.md

 # Paxosstore-tla

-A project of using <a href="http://lamport.azurewebsites.net/tla/tla.html">TLA<sup>+</sup> files</a> to model check the correctness of the consensus algorithm in the [PaxosStore@VLDB2017](http://www.vldb.org/pvldb/vol10/p1730-lin.pdf) paper and the open-source [Tencent/paxosstore](https://github.com/Tencent/paxosstore).
+A project of using <a href="http://lamport.azurewebsites.net/tla/tla.html">TLA<sup>+</sup></a> to model check and  prove the correctness of the consensus algorithm in the [PaxosStore@VLDB2017](http://www.vldb.org/pvldb/vol10/p1730-lin.pdf) paper and the open-source [Tencent/paxosstore](https://github.com/Tencent/paxosstore).

 ### Specification